This programme is now closed to applicants.

-Are you a teacher who is enthusiastic about the arts?
-Are you interested in exploring creative learning?
+Are you a teacher?
+Are you interested in exploring creativity in teaching and learning?

-Join the Royal Opera House for a free programme of professional development that explores creative learning through the performing arts.
+Join the Royal Opera House for a free programme of professional development for you and your school.

-The programme is be made up of five training days, held at the High House Production Park in Purfleet, guiding teachers through all aspects of making original music theatre.
+The programme is made up of five training days and one twilight session, held at the High House Production Park in Purfleet, guiding teachers through all aspects of making original music theatre.

 As a participant, you will: